- This event has passed.

 - Communicating with your cast and crew

-If you would like paid work in the film industry, this is the session for you.
-Elliot Grove will explain how to prepare yourself for work as a writer, producer, director, camera person, editor or art director.
+If you would like to start setting up your own profile as a bonafide filmmaker, this is the segment for you.
+Elliot Grove will explain how to prepare your profile as a writer, producer, director.

 What you will get:

-- Course handout full of useful articles and resources.
+- Seminar handout with useful articles and resources.

-- Handout includes script format guide used by professional screenwriters, storyboard templates, glosssaries of filmmaking terms, budget templates, sample CV templates – over 50 pages in all will be provided.
+- Script format guide used by professionals, storyboard templates, glosssaries of filmmaking terms, budget templates, sample templates.

 - Followup email full of useful links and additional resources.